Military Members and Their Dependents

 • If a qualified person (the parent petitioner or emancipated student) is domiciled in Colorado for one year, they are eligible to petition for in-state tuition classification.

-• Please contact Student Financial Services, 970-491-6321 to determine steps to petitioning for in-state tuition classification.
+• Please contact the Office of Financial Aid, 970-491-6321 to determine steps to petitioning for in-state tuition classification.

 Colorado National Guard